 Planning a travel to Los Angeles, California?
-Visiting for the first time and wondering what are the top Los Angeles attractions?
-Or are you a local ready to explore LA as a tourist and check things off your Los Angeles Bucket List?
+What are the top attractions to visit in Los Angeles??
+Get ready to explore LA as a tourist with this Los Angeles travel guide and check things off your Los Angeles Bucket List!

 Twenty years ago or so, we made our way from New York to Los Angeles for a 2-week vacation.
 This was way before we ever considered moving here.
 It wasn’t even a thought during or shortly after.